SQL Server SUM() Function

 Code language: SQL (Structured Query Language) (sql)

-In this tutorial, you have learned how to use the SQL Server SUM() function to calculate the sum of values.
+• Use the SUM() function to calculate the sum of values.

 Was this tutorial helpful?